Partner Program Changes Are Rolling Out Now

 This is work that we understand, have scoped, and have prioritized.
-The good news is that when it’s completed in the next two months, we’ll be able to support many more countries and have better representation in areas of the world like Africa, Central America, and the Middle East.
+The good news is that when it’s completed, we’ll be able to support many more countries and have better representation in areas of the world like Africa, Central America, and the Middle East.

 Regarding support for countries after India, Brazil and Thailand, we do have a good idea of which countries are on the list.
 Although this list is still subject to change, the list of countries we hope to support soon is the following (currently supported countries in italics):